-The Company had also adopted a Directors' Fit and Proper Policy which is made available at the Company's website at www.watta.com.my.
+The Directors' Fit and Proper Policy adopted by the Company is made available at the Company's website at www.watta. com.my.
 The objective of this policy is to guide the Nomination Committee and the Board in their review and assessment of potential candidates for appointment as Directors as well as Directors who are seeking for re-election in the Company and/or its subsidiaries.